TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.parse.rst

    ``#``, ``@``, or ``:`` will raise a :exc:`ValueError`.
 If the URL is
    decomposed before parsing, no error will be raised.

-   As is the case with all named tuples, the subclass has a few additional methods and attributes that are particularly useful.
+   As is the case with all named tuples, the subkundi has a few additional methods and attributes that are particularly useful.
 One such method is :meth:`_replace`.
    The :meth:`_replace` method will return a new ParseResult object replacing specified fields with new values.